mpvnet-player/mpv.net/README.md

 ### Changelog

+### 2.4 (2019-0?-??)

+* new options added to the conf GUI editor: gpu-context, gpu-api, scale, cscale, dscale, dither-depth, correct-downscaling, sigmoid-upscaling, deband
+* the conf edit GUI has a 'Apply' feature added to write the conf to mpv.conf without the need to close the conf edit GUI
+* the input edit GUI shows a message box when a duplicate is detected and writes help on top of input.conf

 ### 2.3 (2019-04-04)

 - dragging a youtube URL on mpv.net would still break something, it should work now